stratosphereips/SimpleResourcesWatcher/README.md

 # Simple Resource Watcher

-This simple program is designed to monitor certain resources in a Linux based server and send alerts to Slack.
+This simple program is designed to monitor the network bandwidth and available memory in a Linux server.
+If the network upload larger than 30 Mbps or the available memory is lower than 4 GB, it will send an alert to Slack.
+SRWatcher communicates with Slack using webhooks specified in the configuration file `slack.auth`.
+Slack alerts are send by default to channel #alerts.

 ## Dependencies

-The SRWatcher requires the following packages: curl, ps, free
+The SRWatcher requires the following packages: curl, ps, free.

 ## Usage